 During this and prior financial years, the Company has accumulated several non-ferrous exploration properties in Canada by acquiring them directly from provincial governments through staking, including several gold and base metal properties around Val d'Or to Amos area, in the Abitibi Archean Greenstone belts, next to historic and active gold and base metal mines.
-As of March 31, 2021, the Company has 73 active claims with an area of 3,134 Hectares, with Tricor gold property is most prominent property, based on historic data.
-All other properties are also staked based on the historic exploration data, which has gold and other base metal mineralization defined by drilling and surface sampling or trenching.
+As of March 31, 2022, the Company has 46 active claims covering an area of 1,768 Hectares, with Tricor gold property is most prominent property, based on historic data.
+All the properties are staked based on the historic exploration data which has gold and other base metal mineralization defined by drilling and surface sampling or trenching and confirmed through the field exploration programs completed in 2020-2021 season.